A step-by-step guide to conquering the 2,744 step hike

 Here are a number of questions we get asked all the time, but if you don’t see the answers you’re looking for, click on the chat bar in the bottom right corner of your screen.
 We’re here Monday through Friday to answer your questions and help you out!

 - For the closest parking, we recommend the Iron Springs Chateau Melodrama for $10.
+Online Reservations available here.
 444 Ruxton Ave, Manitou Springs, CO 80829

-- For free parking, take the shuttle at Hiawatha Gardens Parking Lot located at 10 Old Man’s Trail
+- For only $1/hour, park and take the shuttle at Hiawatha Gardens Parking Lot located at 10 Old Man’s Trail

 Sturdy shoes and breathable athletic wear.
 Make sure to wear sunscreen and pack plenty of water!